Claudio-C-Santos/MS4-peacefulmind.art/README.md

 ### Strategy

 The goal of this project is to give a chance of this small business to reach out to a bigger number of possible clients.
-In a world where chain business where everything is standard is the norm, causing that everyone has the same clothes everywhere, promoting small and medium businesses should be a priority.
+In a world filled woth chain business where everything is the standard causing that everyone has the same clothes, promoting small and medium businesses should be a priority.
 Enterpreneurs that use their creativity to make the world an exciting and diverse place should be praise and supported.

 ### Scope